QuanjianSong/SceneDecorator/README.md

 </h1>
 </div>

-The code will be available as soon as possible.
+The code and paper will be available as soon as possible.